leswright1977/PySpectrometer2/README.md

 # PySpectrometer2

-The Second Incarnation of the Spectrometer project!
+The second incarnation of the Spectrometer project!

 This is a more advanced, but more flexible version of the original program.
 It changes the spectrometer from 'toy' to serious instrument, which can easily compete with commercial units consting thousands of dollars!